-This section of the General Fund budget relates to administration costs associated with management of the town, such as the town board, clerk/treasurer and staff, elections, legal, insurances and town and emergency building maintenance.
-At year-end, the general government fund budget reflected a variance of being under budget \$47,717.
-The majority of the departments were within budget with the exception of Town Board Legal and Town Board Litigation, which were under budget by \$31,860 due to reduced cost for Town Board Legal and litigation expenses.
-The decrease in expenses is due to a lawsuit, which was settled early in 2011.
+This section of the General fund budget relates to administration costs associated with management of the town, such as the town board, clerk/treasurer and staff, elections, legal, insurances and town and emergency building maintenance.
+At year-end, the general government fund budget reflected a variance of being under budget \$20,637.
+The majority of the departments were within budget with the exception of Emergency Bldg Maintenance, which was under budget by \$9,742.
+The decrease is due to decrease in operating expenses for in the Emergency Building.
+General Administration did exceed the budget by \$2,266, which is due to an increase in Government Elections for 2012.